Geospatial Data and Software

 - Edgecumbe - High-res ungeoreferenced tifs, survey number SN* 256, 596, 1409, 1883, 1906, 1908, 3486, 3580, 5379, 5433, 5977, 8240, 8732, & 8763.

 - Tongariro - High-res ungeoreferenced tifs, survey number SN* 171, 554, 853, 1035, 2853, 5021, 5053, 5147, 5752, 8280, 8440, & 9990C.

 UC has a range of geospatial software from proprietary to free and open source.
-Perhaps the main geospatial software is ArcGIS for Desktop from Environmental Systems Research Institute (Esri), for which UC has an educational site license that covers non-commercial use by students and staff.
+Perhaps the main geospatial software is ArcGIS from Environmental Systems Research Institute (Esri), for which UC has an educational site license that covers use by students and staff.
 Note that licenses require annual renewal on 30 January - this is automatic for UC computers, while home use license files will be made available alongside the install files.

-UC computers can install and license from Software Centre, while off-campus licensing requires a full VPN login connection from ITS to be able to see the on campus Concurrent User license manager.
+- ArcGIS on UC computers can be installed and licensed from Software Centre while on campus, while off campus use requires a full VPN login connection from ITS to be able to see the on campus Concurrent User license manager.
 Concurrent licenses can also be borrowed for off campus use - this is a must for off-grid use on a UC laptop - see below.

-- ArcGIS home use on student and staff computers is enabled by obtaining install executables and Single Use license files from the UC network - see below.
+- ArcGIS home use on student and staff computers is enabled by obtaining install files and Single User licenses from the UC network - see below.

 ArcGIS Desktop v10.x (32-bit ArcMap): On-campus, run ArcGIS Administrator then select Borrow/Return and select just the licenses you want to borrow – more licenses take more time to check out.
 The borrow period will time out on the maximum borrow limit (365 days) or the annual license expiry date (30 January), whichever is first.